-If you already have healthy dogs, it can be important when adding a new puppy to the mix that the newest addition is kept away from your other dogs to be sure he's not a sick puppy.
+If you already have healthy dogs, it can be important when adding a new puppy to the mix that the newest addition is kept away from your other dogs to reduce the risk of spreading a contagious disease to them.
 Isolating the new baby for a short time can prevent the potential spread of illness to your other pets.
 New puppies should see a vet for an exam and necessary treatments such as puppy shots before or shortly after adoption.
-If your puppy is diagnosed with a contagious condition such as ringworm or kennel cough, the doctor may recommend you quarantine your new pet until the puppy recovers with treatment.
+If your puppy is diagnosed with a contagious condition such as ringworm or kennel cough, the veterinarian may recommend you quarantine your new pet until the puppy recovers with treatment.

 Why Quarantining a Puppy Matters

 Some puppies may be sick and contagious without showing symptoms right away.
 The incubation period—the amount of time from exposure to development of symptoms—varies depending on the disease.
-For instance, the incubation period for canine parvovirus is five to 11 days, while rabies can be months or even years.
-Even dogs that recover from distemper can infect other dogs for 90 days after they're well.
+For instance, the incubation period for canine parvovirus is 7 to 14 days, while rabies can be weeks to months.
+Even dogs that recover from distemper can infect other dogs for at least a month after they're well.
 But in most cases, puppies incubating a contagious disease become sick within two to three weeks of exposure.